 The resident will bear all of the costs of transfer s/he requests.
-However, the PHA will bear the transfer costs when the transfer is for an accessible unit as an accommodation for the resident's disability.
-For the purposes of this policy, the PHA defines an "accessible unit" as a dwelling unit designed specifically to accommodate individuals with mobility, hearing, and/or sight disabilities.
+However, the PHA will bear the transfer costs when the transfer is done as a reasonable accommodation.

 12-III.F.
 HANDLING OF REQUESTS

 Residents requesting a transfer to another unit or development will be required to submit a written request for transfer.